varutevarun7565/Quantum_Creww/README.md

-# Quantum_Creww (Android Application)
+# Jeevan (Android Application)

-Quantum_Creww is an Android-based emergency response application designed to instantly send SOS alerts to pre-registered emergency contacts through a fast, secure, and automated system.
+Jeevan is an Android-based emergency response application designed to instantly send SOS alerts to pre-registered emergency contacts through a fast, secure, and automated system.

 The application focuses on providing quick assistance during accidents or emergency situations by combining OTP-based authentication, contact management, and real-time alert delivery.